mlhartme/setenv/README.md

 Set environment variables and the current directory in the user's shell.

+### application setup

+Add a dependency and invoke the Setenv class.

-### setup
+### user setup

-Source setenv.sh in one of your bash or zsh initialization scripts.
+Source setenv.rc in one of your bash or zsh initialization scripts.